 In the case of a minor, as with the physical examination, an adult surrogate should be present.
 A family evaluation may be required to address dysfunctional family dynamics, especially in the case of incest.
 Conduct a brief assessment of the survivor and consider the list in Table 3.3.1 as a checklist for the important steps in the mental status examination of a survivor of GBV.

-Table 3.3 1: Screening Checklist for Mental Status Examination Indicator Questions?
+Indicator Questions?
 Appearance and behaviour Is there evidence of neglect in the survivor's appearance?
 Are clothing and hair cared for or in disarray?
 Is the survivor distracted or agitated?
 Is the survivor restless, or calm?
 Are there any signs suggestive of intoxication or misuse of drugs?
 Affect Is the affect flat, blunted, high, sad, labile?
-Mood (both what you observe and what is reported) Is the survivor calm, crying, angry, anxious, very sad, elated, without expression?
+Mood (both what you observe Is the survivor calm, crying, angry, anxious, very sad, and what is reported) elated, without expression?
 Speech Is the survivor silent?
 How does the survivor speak (clearly, coherently or with difficulty)?
 Too fast/too slow?
 Is the survivor confused?
 Thoughts Does the survivor have thoughts about self-harm?
 Are there bad thoughts or memories that keep coming back?
 Is the survivor seeing the event over and over in their mind?
 Is there evidence of psychosis?

-This should be taken into the social context and current trends.
+\This should be taken into the social context and current trends.
 In the case where a survivor is unable to communicate, other strategies such as drawing or play therapy may be applied.